 The following information provides some indication of the risks of investing in the Portfolio by showing how the Portfolio's performance has varied over time.
 The bar chart depicts the change in performance from year to year during the periods indicated, but does not include charges or expenses attributable to any insurance product, which would lower the performance illustrated.
 The Portfolio does not impose any sales or other charges that would affect total return computations.
 Total return figures include the effect of the Portfolio's expenses.
-The table compares the average annual returns for the Service Shares of the Portfolio for the periods indicated to broad-based securities market indices.
+The table compares the average annual returns for the Institutional Shares of the Portfolio for the periods indicated to a broad-based securities market index.
 All figures assume reinvestment of dividends and distributions.
-For certain periods, the Portfolio's performance reflects the effect of expense waivers.
-Without the effect of these expense waivers, the performance shown would have been lower.